Hay Festival Cartagena 2025

 Read more

-All Sunday 2 February events will be free for people from the department of Bolívar.
-Complimentary tickets can be requested at the box office of the Hay Festival (Centro de Convenciones) showing your ID, between 27 Janaury and 2 February.
+All events on Sunday, January 1st will be free for people with ID from the department of Bolívar.
+Complimentary tickets can be requested —up to capacity— at the box office of the Hay Festival (Centro de Convenciones) showing your identification on the same day the event is taking place.

 Price: $40,000.00 (COP)